Contact Tony Palmer Tumacácori National Historical Park Biological Science Technician [email protected] 520-377-5096

 FOSCR Statement on the Recent Rupture of the IOI

 Friends of the Santa Cruz River has been concerned for some time that the binational sewage pipe, the International Outfall Interceptor (IOI), could be breached by floods in the Nogales Wash under which it lies.
-A pipe break would spill raw sewage into the communities of Nogales, Rio Rico, Tubac and further north along the… Continue reading FOSCR Statement on the Recent Rupture of the IOI
+A pipe break would spill raw sewage into the communities of Nogales, Rio Rico, Tubac and further north along the Santa Cruz River.
+Our warning …

 Climate change is shrinking the Colorado River